Lyndale Park: Arboretum

 The park's arboretum was conceived by Theodore Wirth in 1907 and by 1915 the bulk of the collection had been planted.
 Many of the original plantings still survive.
 Major collections include roses and crabapple trees.
 Heritage trees, defined as the oldest or largest specimen found within the city limits, include the Cucumber Magnolia, River Birch, Golden Larch, Mugo Pine, White Fir, Austrian Pine, Japanese Yew, and Wafer Ash.

+In 2026, the park was certified as a level II arboretum.

 Rose Gardens

 This is the second oldest public rose garden in the United States and was designed by the Park Superintendent Theodore Wirth.
 It is 1 acre in size and at peak season the garden can contain as many as 60,000 blooms.
-Construction of the garden occurred during 1907-08.
+Construction of the garden occurred during 1907–08.
 An official AARS (All America Rose Selections) test rose garden was added in 1946.
 The garden features more than 4000 plants and 250 species.
 Two fountains border the garden; the bronze-and-marble Heffelfinger Fountain is from the Villa Montalto near Florence, Italy and donated to the Park Board by Frank Heffelfinger in 1944.
 There is a cherub surfing on a dolphin at the top, surrounded by satyrs.
 Human faces on the pedestal base show the progress of age.

-Annual-Perennial Garden and Perennial Trial Garden
+Annual-Perennial Garden and Border Garden

-This garden was built in 1962-63 when the Phelps (turtle) fountain was moved from the downtown Gateway to the east end of this garden.
+The Annual-Perennial Garden was built in 1962-63 when the Phelps (turtle) fountain was moved from the downtown Gateway to the east end of this garden.
 Two long perennial borders edge this garden and six annual beds are featured between these borders.
 Many wedding ceremonies are performed in this garden area located between the Phelps and Heffelfinger fountains.

-The Perennial Trial Garden is a recent addition to the Lyndale Park, and features perennials that are tested over several seasons for hardiness, disease resistance and other features.
-Maintained by the volunteers from the Men's Garden Club of Minneapolis, this garden is a meandering border that begins near King's Highway and follows the wood line down towards the Peace Garden.
-This perennial trial garden is planted in the area once occupied by an elaborate perennial border that was first installed in 1925 and later abandoned in the 1960s.